disuja7/ML-Hub/README.md

 <br>

 ## How should the Project look like? 🤔
-- Create a new Folder with the name same as the Project name (such as, Breast Cancer Prediction) <br><br>
+- Create a new Project Folder with the name same as the Project (such as, Breast Cancer Prediction) <br><br>
-- Inside this Folder there has to be three sub-folders or files- <br><br>
+- Inside this Project Folder there has to be three sub-folders or files- <br><br>
     **1 ) Dataset Folder** - This folder contains the dataset that is provided for analysis and model building.<br><br>
     **2 ) Model Folder** - This folder contains the project file.
 Make sure that the project file is formatted properly and is descriptive.<br><br>
     **3 ) README.md File** - This file contains the idea and process of model building.
 It contains concise and lucid explanation of libraries and tools used, algorithms applied and the reasons to apply them.
 This file is optional if the project file already contains these contents but it's always preferred to include it.